 The Company leases two retail locations which are owned by a related party.
 The leases for such premises were entered into on commercial terms similar to those for leases entered into with third parties for similar premises.
-In the first quarter of fiscal 2011, the rent expense under these leases was, in the aggregate, approximately \$45,000 (May 2, 2009 - \$48,000).
+In the year to date, the rent expense under these leases was, in the aggregate, approximately \$95,000 (August 1, 2009 - \$95,000).

-The Company incurred \$142,000 in the first quarter of fiscal 2011 (May 2, 2009 - \$135,000) with a firm connected to outside directors of the Company for fees in conjunction with general legal advice.
+The Company incurred \$451,000 in the year to date (August 1, 2009 - \$232,000) with professional service firms connected to outside directors of the Company for fees in conjunction with general legal advice and other consultation.
 The Company believes that such remuneration was based on normal terms for business transactions between unrelated parties.